dergigi/dergigi.github.io/bitcoin/resources.md

 {% include books.html category='software' %}

 I would argue that the ethos of GNU and UNIX programming are important corner stones for Bitcoin as well.
-Further, Bitcoin is a pragmatic piece of software, which is why I consider [The Pragmatic Programmer][the-pragmatic-programmer] a great book for anyone who wishes to hack away on Bitcoin.

-[the-pragmatic-programmer]: {{ '/bitcoin/resources/the-pragmatic-programmer' | absolute_url }}

 #### Computation and Complexity Theory